Want to know the difference between the duties of a change manager and a project manager? We are here for you.

 What is higher than a project manager?

 A program manager has a higher position than a project manager.
 A program manager is responsible for managing multiple projects related to each other.
 They focus on the big picture and ensure that all the projects are on track.
 They need to have excellent coordination and organizational skills.
-They analyze project management data and make decisions about how to improve them.
+They analyze data that affect project management and make decisions about how to improve them.

 Project managers are responsible for managing a single project.
 They need to have excellent technical skills and experience in the domain they are managing.
 They need to be able to create and manage project schedules, track project progress, and resolve issues that arise during the project.